thoughtbot/clearance/README.md

 * inserts Clearance::User into your User model
 * inserts Clearance::Authentication into your ApplicationController
 * created a migration that either creates a users table or adds only missing columns

-There is a release candidate which features Rails 3 support.
-To install this version:

-    gem install clearance --prerelease

 Usage
 -----